deakinmt/entsoe_outage_models/README.md

 # entsoe_outage_models

-A package for building time-series models of generator outages based on NW European countries.
+A package for building empirical and analytic time-series models of the aggregated unavailability of power generation fleets.

-Main usage of this code is the creation of time series of aggregated generator outages for a number of Northwest European countries.
-This aggregated data is available at: https://doi.org/10.25405/data.ncl.18393971
+Main usage of this code has been in the creation of time series of aggregated generator outages for a number of Northwest European countries using the ENTSOe Transparency Platform, although code for generating analytic models of fleet unavailabilities is also provided.

+The aggregated generator unavailability data for NW European countries is available at: https://doi.org/10.25405/data.ncl.18393971

+This code was written for the analysis undertaken in the paper "Comparing Generator Unavailability Models with Empirical Distributions from Open Energy Datasets" submitted to the PMAPS 2022 conference (arxiv link to follow).

 Note
 ---